istio/istio.io/content/en/docs/ops/deployment/requirements/index.md

 ## Ports used by Istio

-The following ports and protocols are used by Istio.
+Applications should avoid the following ports and protocols, which are used by Istio.

 | Port | Protocol | Used by | Description |
 |----|----|----|----|